domi2k/domi2k/README.md

 <h1 align="center">Hi, I'm Dominic</h1>
 <br>

-<p align="center">I'm a 20-year-old student at AGH in Cracow.
-I've recently become interested in programming and currently learning Python and other things related to Data Science and Machine Learning.</p>
+<p align="center">I’m a 21-year-old student at AGH University of Science and Technology in Krakow with a growing interest in programming.
+Currently, I'm focusing on learning Python along with topics related to Data Science and Machine Learning.</p>
 <br>

 <p align="center">